 During this time, Matchbox also tried its hand in the die cast airplanes area, under the name Matchbox Sky Busters .
 Sky Busters produced plane models for such airlines as Aeroméxico, Air France, British Airways, Iberia, Lufthansa and Saudi Arabian Airlines and the Ring Raiders.

-What's your 'Matchbox' worth?
-Here are some recently sold items (USA).
+What's your Matchbox worth in 2021?
+Here are some recently sold items.